Individual Counseling

 Faculty and Staff

-The UM System's Employee Assistance Programs (EAP), through Optum and Compsych, are confidential, professional services provided to all employees, their families, retirees, and organizational work units.
-The EAPs provide a variety of services to help employees influenced by a range of personal concerns or stressors.
-The EAPs also assist work units and the larger organization to improve quality and productivity.
+The UM System's Employee Assistance Program (EAP), through Optum, is a confidential, professional service provided to all employees, their families, retirees, and organizational work units.
+The EAP provides a variety of services to help employees influenced by a range of personal concerns or stressors.
+The EAP also assists work units and the larger organization to improve quality and productivity.
 Learn more from the website using the link below.

 LEARN MORE